Vanilla-IceCream/vue-formor/README.md

 Form validation for Vue in composition functions with Valibot or Zod or Yup.

+The main branch refers to the `vue-formor` v5 release.
+Check out the [v4.x branch](https://github.com/Vanilla-IceCream/vue-formor/tree/v4.x) for v4.

 ## Installation

 Install `vue-formor` with your favorite package manager: